Facts on Solar Power

 3. 10,000+ US households are now using solar energy to power their homes.

 4. John Herschel (British Astronomer) was able to cook food by using solar power 200 years ago during his African journey.

-5. In 1982, the first large scale power plants was opened in California.
+5. In 1982, the first large-scale power plants were opened in California.

 6. If you can use solar power in your home’s heating system, you can slash the electric bill by 50%.

 7. In the last thirty years, the price of solar panels has dropped considerably by at least 200%.
 Solar power kits can now be purchased from $200-$500.